jeffreysorgen/golf-club-sensors/README.md

 ### Purpose of the Device:
 There are _two_.
 The first is data collection, described here.
 Its architecture expects me to say 'yes' following a good swing.

-The other purpose is to use collected data for an ML model that beeps a signal when it identifies a good practice swing. **Unsure if it's possible to implement both purposes.**
+The other purpose is to use collected data for an ML model that beeps a signal when it identifies a good practice swing. **Goal is to implement both purposes simultaneously.**

 ### Physical Description:
 Attach a small form factor MCU to the back of a golf club head securely to engage movement sensors.